allanvissor-max/aml-anomaly-detection-databricks/README.md

-# AML Machine Learning Pipeline with Databricks and Qlik Sense
+# AML Pipeline with Databricks and Qlik Sense

 ## Overview